MicrosoftDocs/quantum-docs-pr/articles/machines/qc-trace-simulator/invalidated-qubits-use-checker.md

 ---
-title: Quantum computer trace simulator - Invalidated qubits use checker
+title: Invalidated qubits use checker
 description: Learn about the Microsoft QDK Invalidated Qubits Use Checker, which checks your Q# code for potentially invalid qubits.
 author: vadym-kl
 ms.author: vadym@microsoft.com